ManimCommunity/manim/docs/source/index.rst

   You can also find information on Manim's docker images and (online) notebook environments there.
 - Want to try the library before installing it?
-Take a look at our interactive online playground at https://try.manim.community in form of a Jupyter notebook.
+Take a look at our interactive online playground at https://try.manim.community in the form of a Jupyter notebook.
 - In our :doc:`Tutorials <tutorials/index>` section you will find a collection of resources that will teach you how to use Manim.
 In particular,